 As a manager, it’s your job to support your team in whatever ways they need.
 Remember, each person responds differently to change, so you’ll need to listen to your employees to understand how you can best support them through these trying times.
 Some employees might be unphased by current events, while others might be deeply affected.
 Everyone’s feelings, experiences, and situations are unique, so you never know how they might be affected when a crisis hits.

-As a people leader, it’s important for you to lead with empathy and build trust with your direct reports.
-If an employee’s performance has slipped or they’ve developed a pattern of missing deadlines, approach the conversation as a way to understand what they’re going through, what could be holding them back, and how you can help them succeed.
+As a people leader, you need to lead with empathy and build trust with your direct reports.
+If an employee’s performance has slipped or they’ve developed a pattern of missing deadlines, approach the conversation to understand what they’re going through, what could be holding them back, and how you can help them succeed.

 Don’t wait for them to bring the conversation to you, try to broach the subject respectfully and carefully to see how they’re doing.
 That can be as simple as asking, “How are you feeling about _______ today?”
 Sometimes all an employee needs is someone to listen.